-Chardonnays that flaunt the versatility of ‘the winermaker’s grape’
+Chardonnays that flaunt the versatility of ‘the winemaker’s grape’

 Note that last word in the name.
 It’s “Fuissé,” as in the white-Burgundy appellation, not “Fumé,” as in the better-known Loire Valley sauvignon blanc district.
 So, yes, this is chardonnay, medium bodied and round, with a pronounced butterscotch flavour over the orchard fruit and toasted nuts.
 Well-integrated oak.
 Available in Ontario.

-Watershed Shades Unoaked Chardonnay 2014 (Australia)
+Watershed Shades Unoaked Chardonnay 2014, Australia

 SCORE: 90 PRICE: $20.95